Bent Tree West Volunteers in Patrol (VIP) Crime Watch Program

 Keep your house doors and windows closed and locked.
 If you have a security system, use it.
 Keep your garage door closed, even if you are working in the yard.
 Garage theft only takes a few seconds and most occur while the homeowner is working outside.
 Keep your vehicles in the garage.
 If you must leave one outside, keep it locked, and if it has an alarm, use it.
 Also remove everything from sight.
 To a bad guy even a closed empty box could have something valuable in it.
 Light up your house at night.
 BTW is very dark at night.
 Leave your front door light on.
 Also light up your driveway and alley.
 Motion sensor lights are highly recommended.
 Make sure your street address is visible from the street, and from the alley.

 Upcoming VIP Training

 You are invited to join the Volunteer in Patrol (VIP) Program.
-The Dallas Police Department (DPD) will conduct VIP Training on January 6, 2022.
+The Dallas Police Department (DPD) will conduct VIP Training several times a year.
 Volunteers in Patrol are asked to patrol at least twice per month.
 A normal patrol takes about 2 hours.
 You pick the time.
 For more information about the Volunteer in Patrol program, please click here.
 Familiarization patrols are available.
 If interested, please contact one of the VIP Captains.

 Tom Clatterbuck, Annie Graham or Bill Hoyt